How Far Is 90 Feet

 • On a sports field: 90 feet is a significant distance in baseball (the distance between home plate and first base) which demonstrates the context-dependent nature of this measurement.
 This shows how a distance may feel far in one situation and short in another depending on your surroundings and activities.

 The importance of context cannot be overstated.
 Imagine a sprinter running 90 feet versus someone leisurely walking the same distance.
-The experienced time will vary dramatically because the speed and intended goal of the travel changes the perception of the length.
+Think about it: the experienced time will vary dramatically because the speed and intended goal of the travel changes the perception of the length.
 These differences illustrate the subjective nature of distance perception.

 Factors Affecting Distance Perception